Luiz-Sergio/BatalhaNaval/README.md

 # Battle Ship - Master Game Ultra Version

-A Battle ship game implemented by Luiz Sergio and Luis Eduardo to the class of object oriented programing of the Federal University of Rio Grande do Norte(UFRN)
+A Battle ship game implemented by Luiz Sergio and Luis Eduardo to the class of object oriented programing of the Federal University of Rio Grande do Norte(UFRN).
+This game was made in java and its graphical interface in javaFx.

 ## Screenshots